COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### What should you call me?

 Most students call me Professor/Prof Ellis, and that's great!
 This is how I typically sign emails to students.
-I'm also totally OK with you addressing me as Shannon or Dr. Ellis.
-I would prefer you *not* address me as Ms./Miss/Mrs. Ellis.
+But, I'm also totally OK with you addressing me as Shannon or Dr. Ellis.
+(I would prefer you *not* address me as Ms./Miss/Mrs. Ellis.)

 ### What I should call you

 I should call you by your preferred name, with the correct pronunciation.
-Please correct me (either in the chat, out loud on zoom, or via email/Campuswire after the fact...however you're most comfortable) if I ever make a mistake.
+Please correct me (either in the moment or via email/Campuswire after the fact...however you're most comfortable) if I ever make a mistake.